dictu-lang/Dictu/docs/docs/standard-lib/system.md

 Remove directory.

-Returns 0 upon success or -1 otherwise and sets System.errno accordingly.
+Returns a Result type and on success will unwrap nil.

 ```cs
 System.rmdir(dir);